 Her perception of him may well be warped by her issues and how she is so wary of men and sees them all as things to be avoided and not trusted.
 Going back and viewing the film with that possibility in mind makes it more interesting I think.

 It even makes you go back and think again about that suggested rape sequence, should that sequence actually be taken at face value?
-Was Mark actually doing nothing more than being a husband making love to his new wife, but due to how damaged she is, to her the act of making love seemed like rape to her?
-It also makes you think if he was a genuinely horrible person, why is he even trying to help Marnie at all with her issues?
+Are we seeing the reality of that moment?
+Or are we only seeing Marnie’s perception?
+It also makes you think that if Mark was a genuinely horrible person, why is he even trying to help Marnie at all with her issues?
 If he was so bad why would he care about her at all?
 Towards the end we see that he does care about her and she comes to trust him and values his help.

 Mark also seems to care more for animals than he does people, and he talks about slowly gaining an animals trust.
 Throughout the film he uses the same techniques with Marnie, he is patient with her and allows her to come to him over time.